kubkon/wasi-compute/flite-compute/README.md

 first argument points to the preopened WASI file descriptor which will point at the path encoded as the second argument.
 Ultimately, the two preopened file descriptors are the arguments that we pass in to the `compute` function.

+## Disclaimer

+This code is highly experimental in nature and should not be relied upon in any shape or form.
+The example purposely ignores and avoids any error handling so use at your own risk!